JO-YE/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8 - Hexadecimal - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.You can only use the putchar function.

 9 - Patience, persistence and perspiration make an unbeatable combination for success - Write a program that prints all possible combinations of single-digit numbers.%) Numbers must be separated by ,, followed by a space

+10- Inventing is a combination of brains and materials.
+The more brains you use, the less material you need.
+Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space.

+11- The success combination in business is: Do what you do better... and: do more of what you do...Write a program that prints all possible different combinations of three digits.
+Numbers must be separated by ,, followed by a space.

+12- Software is eating the World- Write a program that prints all possible combinations of two two-digit numbers.